RamonM47/RamonM47/README.md

 ---
 <h2>A little about me:</h2>
   <h3>I’m a software engineer in training based in New York City.
 I spend my free time drawing and painting.
 My goal is to combine my hobby with my proffession.
-I am looking to focus on Python and UX design ro help reach that goal.  </h3>
+I am looking to focus on Python and UX design to help reach that goal.  </h3>

 ---